oigbokwe73/Powerbi-Reporting/README.md

 ---

-Would you like a second measure for **those closed after 7 days** for SLA breach tracking?

 Here’s the **updated Power BI DAX measure** that calculates the **average age in days** for records that are both: